xinyang22/assignment-1/README.md

 [feedback form:
-Go to the "feedback form" page
+Go to the "Home" page
 You should be able to show how the project looks and works on different browsers and screen sizes.]